-Second time offenders will be sent to the office and will not be allowed to return to classes, exams and/or school activities until he or she has changed.
-Parents will be notified.
+2. Second time offenders will be sent to the office and will not be allowed to return to classes, exams and/or school activities until he or she has changed and his or her parents notified.

-Third time offenders will be sent to the office and not allowed to resume classes, exams and/or school activities until the student, his or her parents and the administration have met.
+3. Third time offenders will be sent to the office and not allowed to resume classes, exams and/or school activities until the student, his or her parents and the administration have met.